act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

 ## Expectation 1

-For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target there exists a set of one or more [instruments][instrument] to prevent any results of the event.
+For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target there exists a set of one or more [instruments][instrument] to prevent any results of the event within a 10 minute time span.

 **Note:** The same [instrument][] can be used to disable more than one event.

 **Note:** Preventing results of the event can be done in multiple ways (e.g. removing the event listener; handling the event in a different manner; ...) but the way in which it is done is not relevant for this rule.

+**Note:** The 10 minute time span is an arbitrary limit which is not included in WCAG.
+Results that happen after this period will not fail this rule but may nonetheless fail [Success Criterion 2.5.4: Motion Actuation][sc 2.5.4].
+The accessibility problem tends to be less severe for longer time periods, and without a time limit, testing this rule consistently would be impractical.

 ## Expectation 2